 Two-year Dashoguz jailingA Military Conscription Office in the northern Dashoguz Region summoned Kamiljan Ergeshovich Ergashov (born 27 June 2001) to perform compulsory military service.
 He told the Office that he could not perform military service because of his religious beliefs and said he was ready to perform a fully civilian alternative service.

-Ergashov – who is from the village of Shohrat in Niyazov District of Dashoguz Region, just a few kilometers from the border with Uzbekistan - is the sole bread winner in his family.
+Ergashov – who is from the village of Shohrat in Niyazov District of Dashoguz Region, just a few kilometres from the border with Uzbekistan - is the sole bread winner in his family.

 Prosecutors brought a criminal case against Ergashov under Criminal Code Article 219, Part 1.
 The case was then handed to Niyazov District Court.

 On 13 January 2020, a Judge at Niyazov District Court convicted Ergashov and sentenced him to two years' imprisonment, Jehovah's Witnesses told Forum 18.